Anna Seward: Relationships

 Seward remained single, despite offers and friendships.
 She was outspoken about the institution of marriage, not unlike her heroine in Louisa, a position later echoed in the novels of her step-niece, Maria Edgeworth.
 She shunned marriage and sexual love as inferior to the equality and virtue of Aristotelian friendship.
-She had friends of both genders, although only seeking romantic relations with women.
+She maintained friends of both genders, although seeking romantic relations only with women.
 In 1985 Lillian Faderman suggested that her orientation was lesbian, but there is little known evidence of the erotic or sexual in her ties and the term relates more to 20th than to 18th-century concepts of identity.
 Since 1985, Seward remains within the lesbian poetic canon, but Teresa Barnard argues against this, based more on examining her correspondence than on her poetry, while more recently Redford Barrett has argued for it, based on other sources.
-It is also known that Seward named her pet dog Sappho, after the sixth-century BCE poet of the same name.
+It is also known that Seward named her pet dog "Sappho" after the sixth-century BCE poet of the same name.

 Much of the literature on Seward's relations focuses on her childhood friend Honora Sneyd: sonnets reveal her passion for her when they were together and her despair when Sneyd married Richard Edgeworth.
 Compared with the correspondence, her sonnets display more intense emotion, such as Sonnet 10 ("Honora, shou'd that cruel time arrive"), which describes feelings of betrayal.
 When the Edgeworths moved to Ireland, despair turned to anger, as in Sonnet 14 ("Ingratitude, how deadly is thy smart").